splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 :strong:`Requirements`

-* In Google Chrome Recorder select either CSS or XPATH for Selector type to record.
+* In Google Chrome Recorder, select either CSS or XPATH for Selector type to record.

 * Browser tests run in one Browser tab only.
-Your screen recording can't span multiple tabs.
+Your recording can't span multiple tabs.

 Import a Google Chrome Recorder JSON file
 --------------------------------------------------------

 ..
-Note:: Viewport is automatically set, so if you have a step to set the viewport, this step won’t appear in the test configuration.
+Note:: Included within recordings from Google Chrome Recorder is the specific viewport size of the browser window used in the recording.
+When imported, this recorded viewport is not imported into the Synthetics Browser test.
+Check that the Synthetics Browser test Device selection accurately represents the viewport size used by the recorded browser window.

 Follow these steps to import a JSON file from Google Chrome Recorder to a new or existing Browser test.

 #.
-In Splunk Synthetic Monitoring, Select :guilabel:`Edit` on the Browser test to open the test configuration page.
+In Splunk Synthetic Monitoring, select :guilabel:`Edit` on an existing Browser test to open the test configuration page, or create a new test.
 #.
 Select Import.
 #.
 Upload the Google Chrome Recorder JSON file.
 #.
 If a step is not supported, you need to edit or delete the step in the test configuration page.